FlorianRappl/kras/README.md

 ![kras logo](https://github.com/FlorianRappl/kras/raw/master/logo.png)

+The README is supposed to only give you a basic idea what kras *is*.
+To *truly find out* about all the possibilities and details the [getting started](docs/getting-started.md) document will give you the right pointers and pieces of information.

 ## Mission Statement

 kras is meant to be a swiss army knife for server mocking.
 It is meant for the development of large web applications that consist of a (decoupled) frontend and backend part (e.g., frontend MVC heavy, like a SPA, backend a (micro) service landscape, potentially behind a gateway).